Actions • Text print • Raw print • Email • Archive to disk • Filter/program • Copy to queue • LPR print • IP print • Archive to FTP

 Sends a copy of the print stream to a mail recipient or group of recipients.

 The email action lets you send print jobs to users via email, either as attachments (typical for PDF conversion) or in the message body (typical for plain text).
 You have control over more than you'd get with regular email, including the ability to specify a mail server rather than depending on your network setup.
 This is optional, of course.

 - From Email address of the sender.
 This is also the reply-to address.

 - To Recipients email address.
 Use a comma (,) or semicolon (;) to separate multiple recipients.
 If your email server supports it, we recommend using distribution groups rather than multiple email addresses.

-- Variables This provides a drop list of data which may be available with the print job, used for building a subject line customized from the job.
-You might include items such as job name, originating host, print time, etc.
+- Variables This provides a drop list of data that may be available with the print job, used for building a subject line customized from the job.
+You might include the job name, originating host, print time, etc.